 Questions and comments are not at the same level, but both can serve the purpose if properly utilized.
 But if need to choose, I would opt for the questions.

-4 5 art bhagavad body book business challenge change conscious control crisis failure future gita goals God health help improvement krishna leader leaders leadership life love management manager mind organisation people priority question result right spirituality steps story success sun swami Tips trust values work
+4 5 art bhagavad body book business change conscious control envy failure future gita goals God health help humility improvement krishna leader leaders leadership life love management manager mind organisation people priority question right spirituality steps story stress success swami Tips trust values war work